 In the bench top study, the Ranger PCB had fewer observable particles than either Lutonix or In.PACT Pacific.
 In the quantitative analysis, the average number of large particles (<300 μm) was approximately 6 to 8 times lower compared to both Lutonix and In.PACT Pacific⁴.

 Compared to POBA (Plain old balloon angioplasty) all tested Drug-Coated Balloons demonstrated efficacy (decreased Neointimal inhibition thickness and percent stenosis).
-The In.Pact DCB provided strongest neointimal inhibition but less complete healing⁴.
+The In.Pact DCB provided slightly higher levels of neointimal inhibition but also reduced neointimal maturity and higher fibrin deposition.3

 The Ranger DCB technology demonstrated sustained tissue retention at lower loading doses with less particulate formation, but with an efficacy profile comparable to the already clinically proven first-generation DCB technologies.